jasonpolites/gesture-imageview/README.rst

 GestureImageView
 ================

-This is a simple Android View class which provides basic pinch-zoom capability for images.
+This is a simple Android View class which provides basic pinch and zoom capability for images.

+Can be used as a replacement for a standard ImageView when you want to include pinch and zoom.

 Features:
 ~~~~~~~~~